ages 12 months – 3 years

 The Teen Program provides youth with enrichment activities that promote self-esteem, decision-making skills and healthier lifestyles.
 These activities present opportunities to teens that they would otherwise not receive.
 By exposing teens to enriching opportunities, they stay engaged in meaningful activities that build real, transferable skills that can be applied outside of school.
 We offer an array of options to teens including sports and computer access.
 The Media and Photography Club allow students to create music and record spoken word, edit and produce videos, publish school newsletters and broadcast school announcements.
 Teens also have the option to play basketball and participate in other physical activities.

 Adult education courses are provided at Village Academy in conjunction with the Literacy Coalition of Palm Beach County and include topics such as parenting and computer instruction.
 Special courses are also offered on purchasing a home, filing taxes and financial management.
 In conjunction with the Palm Beach County Literacy Coalition, we offer General Education Development, English for Speakers of Other Languages (ESOL) and Village Reader literacy course.
-ACCF provides childcare and homework assistance is provided for the children of parents attending courses.
+ACCF offers childcare and homework assistance is provided for the children of parents attending courses.

 The comprehensive Family Strengthening Program bridges the children and youth programs by working with our parents to strengthen their knowledge, skills and confidence.
 By engaging and educating our families, we not only assist them in becoming fully productive and economically self-sufficient, we help build strong family bonds, vest parents in their children’s lives, and ultimately, build a stronger community.